SymbolicML/DynamicExpressions.jl/README.md

 runtime - compilation is not possible!

 DynamicExpressions.jl:
-1. Defines an enum over user-specified operators.
+1. Defines an enum over user-specified scalar operators.
 2. Using this enum, it defines a very lightweight and type-stable data structure for arbitrary expressions.
 3. It then generates specialized evaluation kernels for